brtrdkeller/Assistance-UNSSC-courses/report.md

 **url:** [https://playground.unssc.org/local/unssc\_coursecatalogue/?catalog\_category=0&page=1&perpage=9&lpfilters=](https://playground.unssc.org/local/unssc_coursecatalogue/?catalog_category=0&page=1&perpage=9&lpfilters=)

  - **Color contrast issue** - search button,  Grid view button, add course link, view all link, lesson 2,3,and 4 and email address at the bottom of the page does not meet the contrast ratio guideline of 4.5:1.
+ - **Main Navigation (Tab index – 1 issue)** - The links are accessible using the right and left arrow keys.
+This suggestion was noted in both the Word report and the Excel report.
+For better navigation, all the main navigation items/tabs can be brought in tab order.
+- **Element does not receive focus** - All elements should be focusable using the keyboard.
+The Bookmark button is not in tab order and the course progress info icon, such as 6% complete or 100% complete is not properly readable with screen reader.
+- **Unlabeled Form Fields** – The combo box next to the Filters button doesn't have an accessible name.

 ### Course Catalogue